Department of Economics

 with Nicola Lacetera, Astrid Marinoni: w25429

-We study the interplay between scientific progress and culture through text analysis on a corpus of about eight million books, with the use of techniques and algorithms from machine learning.
-We focus on a specific scientific breakthrough, the theory of evolution through natural selection by Charles Darwin, and examine the diffusion of certain key concepts that characterized this theory in the broader cultural discourse and social imaginary.
-We find that some concepts in Darwin’s theory, such as Evolution, Survival, Natural Selection and Competition diffused in the cultural discourse immediately after the publication of On the Origins of Species.
+We focus on a unique episode in the history of science, the elaboration of the theory of evolution by Charles Darwin, to study the interplay between scientific progress and cultural change.
+We perform text analysis on a corpus of hundreds of thousands of books, with the use of techniques from machine learning.
+We examine, in particular, the diffusion of certain key ideas of the theory of evolution in the broader cultural discourse and imaginary.
+We find that some concepts in Darwin’s theory, such as Evolution, Survival, Natural Selection and Competition, diffused in the cultural discourse immediately after the publication of On the Origins of Species.
 Other concepts such as Selection and Adaptation were already present in the cultural dialogue.
-Moreover, we document semantic changes for most of...
+Moreover, we document semantic changes for mo...